Cyber security: What is it?

 Cyber security threats and vulnerabilities

-A cyber security threat is a malicious act with the intent of accessing, stealing, or damaging data, and can come in a variety of forms that can be devastating to an individual, a business, and society as a whole.
+A cyber security threat is a malicious act with the intent of accessing, stealing, or damaging data.
+These acts can come in a variety of forms that can be devastating to an individual, a business, and society as a whole.
 Cyber attackers can also have a goal to damage a person’s reputation or perform extortion of different kinds.

 Two of the most widespread types of cyber attacks are different types of social engineering, also known as social manipulation, and financial cyber crime.
 Often, cyber criminals gain advantage by exploiting vulnerabilities in code.